-- Amon Kotarou from Tokyo Ghoul was raised in a Catholic Orphanage, and continues to wear a crucifix as a Tragic Keepsake.
+- Tokyo Ghoul: Amon Kotarou was raised in a Catholic orphanage, and continues to wear a crucifix as a Tragic Keepsake.
 Whether he's remained religious or not is never addressed, though his memories of his childhood show him to have been very devout.

-- At the start of Tokyo Godfathers, Gin and Hana attend a Christian church service just so they can get a free handout of some food.
+- Tokyo Godfathers: At the start, Gin and Hana attend a Christian church service just so they can get a free handout of some food.
 Hana at least seems to be a believer, to some degree, at least enough so that she muses about how, if God could impregnate a virgin woman, He could almost certainly get a transsexual such as herself with child.

 - Wandering Son:

 - Early into the series, Saori Chiba converts to Christianity.
 Whether she does this out of true conviction or out of some misplaced feeling of guilt is not quite clear.
 In any case, she's not very diligent in attending Church.

 - She met a boy, Fumiya, at Church.
 He seems rather casual about being Christian though, even smoking in church (he seemed around eleven to thirteen too).